alexander-turner/PyPlan/README.md

 Unix and Mac users must follow the [OpenAI installation instructions](https://github.com/openai/gym#installation).

 Although OpenAI does not officially support Windows, Windows users may use the included `WinPython` interpreter (located in the `WinPython-64bit-3.6.1.0Zero\python-3.6.1.amd64\` subdirectory) to access the Gym's full functionality.
+Furthermore, to record episodes for games with video output (e.g. Atari), Windows users must [install `ffmpeg`](http://www.wikihow.com/Install-FFmpeg-on-Windows) - make sure to add the `bin` subdirectory to your system path!